Hydrozoans and death

 Every time Your cells duplicate/reproduce they make about 120,000 mistakes which leads to tumors and cancer and apart from the fading of telomere in our DNA.
 (More details

 Telomere is a gene (at the end of the DNA strand) solely to protect other genes from getting shortened (copied wrong).
 At each cell division, the telomeres shorten because of the incomplete replication of the linear DNA molecules by the conventional DNA polymerases.
-In simple words cells are not exact copiers and make mistakes and most likely at the end of the strands , so to protect genes and DNA to shorten out inwards from the ends telomere protects them, otherwise doesn't have any considerable function and it's absence wouldn't make a difference.
-Thus fading of these telomeres and then your actual genes causes the cell to misfunction, die and eventually resulting in the death of the organism.
+In simple words cells are not exact copiers and make mistakes and most likely at the end of the strands , so to protect genes and DNA to shorten out inwards from the ends telomere protects them, otherwise they don't have any considerable function and their absence wouldn't make a difference.
+Thus fading of these telomeres and then after your actual genes causes the cell to dysfunction, die and eventually resulting in the death of the whole organism.

-Turritopsis dohrnii is a species of the hydrozoa which nicknamed "Immortal Jellyfish" has escaped this problem with the help of a special protein called "TELOMERASE" which replicates and lengthens telomere genes from time to time to prevent the complete loss of it, thus no damage done to the other main genes, meaning that it has no death with respect of time or age (thus nicknamed so).
-Then if it really can live forever , the ocean and even the whole world must populated by them but it is not so because the innumerous and various predators of the marine world.
-This gives us a rough estimate that even if a species has an ability to not die of age is not thriving in numbers indicating the other undiscovered marine species.
+Turritopsis dohrnii is a species of the hydrozoa nicknamed "Immortal Jellyfish" has escaped this problem with the help of a special protein called "TELOMERASE" which replicates and lengthens telomere genes from time to time to prevent the complete loss of it, thus no damage is done to the other main chromosal genes, meaning that it has no death with respect to time or age (thus nicknamed so).
+Then if it really can live forever , the ocean and even the whole world must be populated by them but it is not so because of the innumerous and various predators of the marine world.
+This gives us a rough estimate that even if a species has an ability to not die of age and is still not thriving in numbers this indicates the other undiscovered marine species and the marine biodiversity.

 Cellular Trans-differentiation is nothing but .................................